 Please note that none of the NPHC organizations at Arkansas State University allow undergraduates to join until they have completed at least one semester of school and have proven themselves academically.
 Some organizations require that one full year of academics be completed before they can begin to discuss the membership intake process for their organization.
 The intake process begins in the spring semester for some organizations and occurs in the fall for others.

-Arkansas State University requires all prospective members to attend an ASU Intake 101 Session held each semester.
+Arkansas State University requires all prospective members to attend an A-State NPHC's Intake 101 Session held each semester.
 This seminar is designed to educate new members about joining NPHC organizations, anti-hazing policies, (local, state, and national), the new membership intake process, application and interview tips, and more.
+The cost to attend is $5 and registration is required.

 Generally, the actual intake process begins with an informational meeting.
 At the informational meeting, interested students are invited to learn more about a specific organization and the specifics of the application process and financial obligations for that organization.
 Each organization has individual intake requirements, membership requirements, initiation dates, and membership dues.
 However, each organization will have an academic and financial responsibility to maintain while at Arkansas State University.